Eagl-e-ye/Audio-Emotion-Classifier/README.md

 ### 🔧 Overfitting & Optimization Strategies

-Early training runs showed clear signs of **overfitting**—with high training accuracy and low validation performance.
+Early training runs showed clear signs of **overfitting**.
 To address this, the following strategies were implemented:

 - 🔁 **Dropout Regularization**:
   - Used both `Dropout2d` in convolutional blocks and `Dropout` in dense layers